zealdocs/zeal/README.md

 ## Windows binary

-A windows binary with all dependencies is available to download from Dropbox - [zeal.zip](https://www.dropbox.com/s/8uxklvhaw12wd1d/zeal.zip) (23M).
+A 64-bit Windows binary with all dependencies is available to download from Dropbox - [zeal.zip](https://www.dropbox.com/s/2kyb3p4ox271a0d/zeal.zip) (24M).

 ## TODO